Image: Panorama 2017 by Andrew Williamson

 You will receive your results via email in April 7, 2020 and can begin paying booth fees at that time.

-Join us for a professional development opportunity on Jan.
-13, 2020 for visual artists of all disciplines looking to apply to juried art fairs including TOAF.
+Join us for a professional development opportunity on (DATE TBD) for visual artists of all disciplines looking to apply to art fairs including TOAF.
 For more information and to register click here.

 Every Friday throughout the Call for Artists, you can call us between 11 AM - 2 PM to recieve feedback on past (2019 or 2018) unsuccessful applications.
 Or, you can upload your 2020 application draft into our system, but do not submit payment yet - call us for some feedback before submitting payment.
 Reach us at 416 408 2754.